-They may cause inflammation and leaky gut syndrome.
+Soybean lectins can cause inflammation and leaky gut syndrome.
+(10)

-And in summary: they act like toxins in your body.
+Essentially, they act like toxins in the body.
+(12)

 Dr. Amy Myers, M.D. explains, “Phytic acid inhibits digestion and binds to certain minerals (specifically zinc, iron, and calcium) which are vital for our immune system to function properly, preventing their absorption.”

-Which is why you’ll hear them referred to as “anti-nutrients”.
+Which is why you’ll hear phytates referred to as “anti-nutrients”.

 And again, these phytates and lectins more concentrated in soy milk than soybeans.